 Above and to the left is a Men's Stormy Mountain Turquoise Ring.
 This ring was produced by Durango Silver CO and features a Turquoise stone from the Stormy Mountain Turquoise Mine located near Battle Mountain Nevada.
 John and Estell Hartman mined this Stormy Mountain Turquoise with Cutler Edgar in the early 70's and not long after the mine was closed as the Turquoise vein played out.
 This mine ran from the mid 1960's until about 1976.
 Non of the Stormy Mountain Turquoise was stabilized as this Turquoise was hard and there was no need to alter it.

 Above and to the right is a Native American Lime Turquoise Bracelet featuring a Carico Lake Turquoise stone.
 This bracelet was handmade by Steve Arviso, Navajo, from the Gallup N.M. area.
 Carico Lake Turquoise runs from Blue to lime green in color and often both, the two tones is awesome and fairly scarce, it is usually a pale blue with lovely lime green running through the blues.
-Carico Lake Turquoise is hard and does not need any type of enhancements, you can see additional photos of this Navajo Turquoise Bracelet on its presentation page.
+Carico Lake Turquoise is hard and does not need any type of enhancements.

 In our opinion: Having been in the Turquoise and Turquoise Jewelry business for over 40 years and located in the heart of the American Southwest, we are experienced in the resale value of products that are produced in this area as well as merchandise that was produced outside of this area to be marketed in the American Southwest.
 We are constantly offered Turquoise and Turquoise Jewelry that individuals or family members have purchased, in the Southwest or elsewhere - we find that they have been sold inferior products with non-organic Turquoise and/or altered Turquoise.
 It has been our policy to put the Jewelry on the scale and offer them a fraction of the Silver value - if it is even Silver.
 The fact is, most often, the non-organic Turquoise has dis-colored, deteriorated or cracked up and fallen out of the Jewelry.
 As a retailer in the Southwest, we have learned to be very careful of fakes and have come to purchase the products that we do not make from highly respected venders only.
 A word from an experienced dealer of Turquoise and Turquoise Jewelry - If you are buying for investment, do not buy from "fly by night dealers", take your time to find a reputable dealer that has been in the business for a fair amount of time.
 A guarantee that their products are authentic may be appropriate.